AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 I didn't know what to say.
 But he slipped off into the crowd and I watched as he came on to a man.
 It wasn't so much as he came on to him as the man thrust himself at him.
 There were other people doing the same.
 Every vampire in the room was glaring at him.
 I even heard whispers, "Asshole.
 Stealing our people."
 Some even swore to his face and he just smiled at them.
 It wasn't apologetic but no one made a move against him.

-But Ant dragged the man back to him, it w
+But Ant dragged the man back to him, it wasn't so much as dragging as the man hung on him.
+The vampire and his prey stood in front of me.
+He turned the man to look at him, "Do you want me to bite you?"

+"Yes."
+The words came out breathless.

+"Answer a few questions and I'll gladly pay your price."
+He said.
+He looked at me and smiled, "
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTAzMzE2OSwxNTEzNDQ3NjQ0XX0=
+eyJoaXN0b3J5IjpbMjA0MDc2NzMxNywxNTEzNDQ3NjQ0XX0=
 -->